Gear GuidesTravelTips

 Stance

 The stance is vital.
 You need to go into the Ollie in the right stance to ensure you don't injure yourself, but also so the Ollie looks tight and professional.
 After that, it's going back to basics; start by looking where you are going, then check in with your form from the top down.
 Your body should be in line with your board.
 No twists or turns or random body parts going in different directions; keep your shoulders, hips, and feet in line with your board, knees slightly bent yet flexible.
 This is the starting point to initiate the Ollie.
+Pay attention to your weight distribution.
+Aim to keep your weight centered, with slight pressure on your back foot to prepare for the pop.
+Keeping your head up and looking where you’re going helps maintain balance and alignment throughout the movement.

 Location for practicing ollies